mbrandonw/OPLocationKit/README.md

 #OPLocationKit - tomorrow's CoreLocation improvements, today

 OPLocationKit was built to encapsulate all of the fancy functionality we needed while building location based apps (e.g. [Cloud Assassin](http://www.cloudassass.in)).
-The interface you will work mostly with is the `OPLocationCenter` singleton, which can be fired up when your app starts to being querying for location.
+The interface you will work mostly with is the `OPLocationCenter` singleton, which can be fired up when your app starts to begin querying for location.
 You can configure the class to automatically geocode your location into a hiearchy of neighborhoods, county, city, etc. (using Google's geocode API), as well as find nearby venues (using Foursquare's API).
 This data is deserialized into corresponding `OPGoogleGeocodeResult` and `OPFoursquareVenue` classes.

 ##Example usage